danm/image-hash/README.md

 --- | --- | --- | --- | ---
 error | `Error Object` or `null` | If a run time error is detected this will be an `Error Object`, otherwise `null` data | `string` or `null` | If there is no run time error, this be will be your hashed result, otherwise `null`

+## Development
+I have made this with Typescript, ESLint, Jest, Babel and VSCode.
+All config files and global binaries are included.
+For developers using VS Code, make sure you have ESLint extension installed.

 ## Testing
 `npm test`